Rsantct/pAudio/doc/MacOS pAudio startup.md

-# MacOs pAudio startup on session init
+# MacOS pAudio startup on session init

 The install script will place the folowing files for your session init: